IMF chief Lagarde on trial in France over tycoon case | theSundaily

 Tapie's deals

-On becoming finance minister in 2007 under the newly elected president Nicolas Sarkozy, Lagarde ordered that Tapie's long-running battle with the state be resolved by arbitration.
+Lagarde, upon becoming finance minister in 2007 under the newly elected president Nicolas Sarkozy, ordered that Tapie's long-running battle with the state be resolved by arbitration.

 Investigators suspect the arbitration process was rigged in favour of Tapie, who had supported Sarkozy in his 2007 election campaign.

-Lagarde, who served as finance minister until 2011, has always insisted she acted in France's best interests.
+Lagarde, who served as finance minister until 2011, has always insisted she acted in France's best interest.

 Although she is not accused of personally profiting from the payment, she has been criticised for failing to challenge the award.